nicholas-ko-zy/nicholas-ko-zy.github.io/about.md

 ChatGPT Use:

-* Site Layout: ChatGPT used to write code for the layout
+* Site Layout: ChatGPT used to write HTML and CSS code.

-* Blog: ChatGPT used for HTML and CSS, no ChatGPT used for content.
+* Blog: No ChatGPT used for writing.
+The spelling and grammar mistakes you see are wholly mine. ;) ChatGPT to used to debug project code.